Explore the Images view in Docker Desktop

 An unused image is an image which is not used by any running or stopped containers.
 An image becomes dangling when you build a new version of the image with the same tag.

-- Select an organization from the drop-down list.
-This displays a list of repositories in your organization.
+Select an organization from the drop-down to view a list of repositories for that organization.